climet-eu/compression-lab-notebooks/README.md

   - [`02-remote.ipynb`](02-data-sources/02-remote.ipynb): open large remote datasets using `fsspec`, `kerchunk`, and `zarr`
   - [`03-cdsapi.ipynb`](02-data-sources/03-cdsapi.ipynb): download small datasets from the Climate Data Store using the `cdsapi`
   - [`04-ecmwfapi.ipynb`](02-data-sources/04-ecmwfapi.ipynb): download small datasets from the ECMWF Archive using the `ecmwfapi`
-  - [`05-hplp-s3bucket.ipynb`](02-data-sources/05-hplp-s3bucket.ipynb): open large hplp-experiment datasets from the ECMWF S3 bucket
 - [`03-examples/`](03-examples/README.md): Longer walkthrough examples that apply and evaluate data compression on different variables
   - [`01-compressors.ipynb`](03-examples/01-compressors.ipynb): comparison of different compressors on a small temperature and specific humidity dataset
+- [`04-example-datasets/`](04-example-datasets/README.md): Example datasets and access via an S3 bucket
+  - [`01-hplp.ipynb`](04-example-datasets/01-hplp.ipynb): open hplp-experiment datasets from the ECMWF S3 bucket
+  - [`02-OpenIFS.ipynb`](04-example-datasets/02-OpenIFS.ipynb): open OpenIFS-experiment datasets from the ECMWF S3 bucket

 ## Getting Help and Contributing